 However, the Church Roll of Honour lists only 119 men; one of those omitted is Philip Collier, possibly because he was called up late in the War.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.
 His cousins Victor Collier, Royal Horse Artillery, George Clifton, Royal Garrison Artillery and Percy Willmore, 1/9th Bn.
 Middlesex Regt. are named on both Rolls of Honour.

-On 2nd December 1925 Philip George Collier married Ethel Wheatcroft at St Helen’s Church, Hemsworth, Yorkshire.
-25 year old Philip was a Bricklayer’s Labourer of Ashridge Park, Little Gaddesden.
+After demobilisation, Philip returned to live with his parents at 44 Ashridge Park, working initially as a Garden Labourer on the Ashridge Estate.
+Then, on 2nd December 1925, Philip George Collier married Ethel Wheatcroft at St Helen’s Church, Hemsworth, Yorkshire.
+25 year old Philip was by then a Bricklayer’s Labourer of Ashridge Park, Little Gaddesden.
 Ethel, 32, was a Spinster of 24 Sandygate, Hemsworth and the daughter of Joseph Wheatcroft, Miner.

 Philip and Ethel returned to Little Gaddesden, living with Philip’s parents at 44 Ashridge Park.
 His father Richard died in November 1926.
 However, Electoral Registers show Philip and Ethel stayed there with his mother Eliza until at least 1930.

 By January 1937 when his mother died, they lived in Hudnall Lane.
 The 1939 Register lists them at 10 Council Cottages, now Chapel Close, Hudnall Lane.
 Philip was a Builder’s Labourer and Ethel had “Unpaid Domestic Duties”.